adastradev/data-ingestion-agent/README.md

 ### Ingest Mode

 This mode will immediately ingest data into the Ad Astra cloud environment.
 Upon completion of an ingest of data, the container will cease to run.

+**To run the agent expand and execute one of the following commands.**

 <details><summary>(Windows) Command Prompt</summary>
 <p>